Four easy ways to make your content more accessible

 Welcome to the life of someone who relies on screen readers to navigate the digital world.

 Screen readers help users that are blind, low-vision, or have reading disabilities experience digital content by speaking the content aloud to them.
 But when they come to an image, emoji, or meme, screen readers read the file name instead of describing the image.
-All too often the file name is a random string of digits or a nonsense phrase, which results in a poor experience for the user.
+All too often, the file name is a random string of digits or a nonsense phrase, resulting in a poor user experience.

 Fortunately, there’s a solution.
 In fact, there are a variety of practices that anyone can begin using right away to improve the experience of people who are blind, deaf, low vision, or color blind.

-Here are four accessibility best practices so we can all do our part in increasing accessibility for everyone – which helps build a feeling of belonging.
+Here are seven accessible content best practices so we can all do our part in increasing accessibility—creating a more inclusive environment for everyone.

 One of the most common accessibility errors on the web is the lack of image alt text.